Hand sanitizers are supposed to protect your

 Non alcohol-based options use ingredients such as water, aloe vera and naturally antibiotic essential oils, such as lavender, tea tree, rosemary and thyme oils, to combat germs.

 It’s really easy to make your own hand sanitizers.
-Basic ingredients include water, witch hazel (70% alcohol) or aloe vera as a skin conditioner and germ fighting essential oils.
+Basic ingredients include water, witch hazel (70% alcohol), alcohol-free witch hazel or aloe vera as a skin conditioner and germ fighting essential oils.
 If you want a more gel like cleaner use more aloe and less water.

 If you don’t like the smell of a particular essential oil in this recipe you can replace it with neem, lavender, tea tree, or thyme oils.
-I sometimes adapt this recipe a bit by replacing 2 of the oils with neem oil and tea tree oil.
-If you want to simplify the process use Thieves Essential oil blend which is a mixture of all the oils used in this recipe.
+I sometimes adapt this recipe a bit by replacing the lemon oil with tea tree oil.
+If you want to simplify the process use Thieves Essential oil blend, which is a mixture of all the oils used in this recipe.

 While hand sanitizers may kill germs, they sure don't protect your health.
 In addition to exposure to the toxic chemicals found in these products, they also increase the absorption of other toxins such as BPA.
 To prevent this double whammy, switch to less toxic alcohol-based sanitizers, or even better, non alcohol-based options.